msabir10/Final_Project/README.md

 [Source: Stock Market Statistics](https://spendmenot.com/blog/stock-market-statistics/#:~:text=Let%E2%80%99s%20see%20how%20many%20people%20invest%20in%20the,of%20Americans%20own%20stocks%2C%20the%20answer%20is%2052%25)

-Top Reasons For Choosing:
+Top Reasons for Choosing:

   * The stock market is a data rich topic with data available for analysis to include APIs, libraries and static data to pull from.
-Having a large amount of data for our model will increase the liklihood of our model being successful.
+Having a large amount of data for our model will increase the likelihood of our model being successful.
   * This topic is very relevant to the majority of the American people.
 As the above statistics detail, 55% of US adults have money in the stock market, making this topic very significant to a large number of people in the US.
   * A member of our team is very involved in the day trading of the stock market and understands the business.

-### Description of data sources
+### Description of Data Sources

 #### Yahoo Finance dataset on Kaggle  [https://www.kaggle.com/jerryhans/key-statistics-yahoo-finance-stocks-of-2003-2013](https://www.kaggle.com/jerryhans/key-statistics-yahoo-finance-stocks-of-2003-2013)